Agenta-AI/agenta/README.md

 - 🌐 **Solution-Agnostic**: You have the freedom to use any library and models, be it Langchain, llma_index, or a custom-written alternative.
 - 🔒 **Privacy-First**: We respect your privacy and do not proxy your data through third-party services.
 The platform and the data are hosted on your infrastructure.

+## Onboarding and support

+Are you interested in using Agenta in your business?
+We'd love to talk to you about your needs and show you how agenta can help.
+[Book a meeting with the founders here](https://cal.com/mahmoud-mabrouk-ogzgey/demo) to start the conversation.

 ## Contributing

 We warmly welcome contributions to Agenta.
 Feel free to submit issues, fork the repository, and send pull requests.